ldebrot/RepData_PeerAssessment1/PA1_template.md

 act_narep_agg_date_median <- median(act_narep_agg_date$x)
 ```

-Then, let us compare those numbers with the ones of the dataset without NA values (deleted) :
+Then, let us compare those numbers with the ones of the initial dataset (with deleted NA values) :

 ```r